esrf-bliss/Lima-camera-slsdetector/doc/installation_eiger_server_and_fw.rst

 The new FWs (v18 and later) allow entering into flash mode from the Linux environment, without the need of pressing the button in the rear panel.
-The latestversion of the *eiger_flash* utility exploits this and enter into flash mode automatically.
+The latestversion of the *eiger_flash* utility exploits this and enters into flash mode automatically.

-.. note:: In case the FW in the detector is too old (pre v18) and does not support software reset into flash mode, the *eiger_flash* utility will ask to manually push the internal buttons in the detector real panel with a clip:
+.. note:: In case the FW in the detector is too old (pre v18) and does not support software reset into flash mode, the *eiger_flash* utility will ask to manually push the internal buttons in the detector rear panel with a clip:

    ::

+       lisgeiger1:~ % cd ~/eiger/fw_v18
        lisgeiger1:~/eiger/fw_v18 % ~/esrf/sls_detectors/eiger/scripts/eiger_flash -m beb_fiber.bit -l feb_l_fx70t.bit -r feb_r_fx70t.bit -k simpleImage.virtex440-eiger-beb-hwid1_local ${EIGER_MODULES}
        [beb024] Executing: nc -p 3000 -u beb024 3000
        [beb025] Executing: nc -p 3000 -u beb025 3000